vEnhance/web.evanchen.cc/input/faq-raqs.md

 I think this often turns out to be easier than you might expect, because you already have a lot of experience learning something that felt too hard for you (through math contests).
-As far difficulty goes,
-the optimum is to pick a project with a 50% chance of success.
-But really the main thing is to optimize for fun, because otherwise you won't be able to force yourself to work on it anyway.
+Perhaps try to pick a project with a 50% chance of success, but really the main thing is to optimize for fun, because otherwise you won't be able to force yourself to work on it anyway.

 It's understandably daunting to move into something